MehdiLouzar/IndustriaV4/README.md

 The backend adds CORS headers in each API route so the React app can call the API without extra configuration.

+### Domain model

+The Spring Boot API uses JPA entities generated from the provided PlantUML diagram.
+Key entities include `Zone`, `Parcel`, `Appointment` and supporting reference tables like `Region` and `Activity`.
+Business rules such as automatic status propagation between zones and parcels are handled in the service layer.